dirac-institute/sorcha/docs/inputs.rst

   *  Each simulated object **must** have a unique string identifier

 .. seealso::
-   Further details about how to use ``sorcha addons`` to apply cometary activity and lightcurve effects can be found :ref:`here<addons>`.
+   Further details about how to use ``Sorcha add-ons`` to apply cometary activity and lightcurve effects can be found :ref:`here<addons>`.

 .. attention::